slamy-solutions/openbp/README.md

 - **On-the-fly updates** that will not stop your critical workflows.
 - Industrial grade security environment complied with **ISO/IEC 27001** requirements.
 - **GDPR** complied storage system and data flow.
-- Hightly flexible and extendable.
+- Highly flexible and extendable.
 - Integrated with edge computing and device management.
-- Includes set of the solutions: ERP, CRM, Edge computing, ....
+- Includes set of the solutions: ERP, CRM, Edge computing, etc.

-Thats not all ;).
-Please, check [Architectual vision](./docs/architecture/architecture_vision.md) if you want to know more.
+That's not all ;).
+Please, check [Architectural vision](./docs/architecture/architecture_vision.md) if you want to know more.

 ## Sponsors
 <div align="center">